waterlinked/waterlinked.github.io/docs/dvl/dvl-protocol.md

 wcs,1450,,n,
 ```

+The response will be an ack `wra` if the parameters are successfully set, a nak `wrn` if the command was successfully parsed but the parameters were not successfully set, and a malformed request `wr?` if the command was not successfully parsed, e.g. if the wrong number of parameters was used, or either `speed_of_sound` or `mounting_rotation_offset` was not an integer.

-The response will be an ack `wra` if the parameters are set, and a nak `wrn` if not.
-The new config will not be returned in the response, but can be obtained by issuing a `wcc` command as above.
+The new configuration will not be returned in the response, but can be obtained by issuing a `wcc` command as above.

 ### Velocity report, old format (wrx) [Deprecated]